MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 ## 10. Where to get microG GmsCore?

-If you need to install microG, then after opening the app you will be redirected to the correct [microG download page](https://morphe.software/microg).
+If microG is required for your patched app, you will be directed to the correct [microG download page](https://morphe.software/microg) upon opening the app.

 ## 11. How to update patched apps?